12 Must-Track Customer Retention Metrics for Growth (2023)

 Personalized onboarding flows are another option.
 You can use welcome screens to greet new customers and help them understand their responsibilities and tasks.

 With Whatfix, drive retention with in-app guidance and product-led growth strategies.
-With Whatfix’s no-code editor, product teams are empowered to create, analyze, and test onboarding flows, feature launches, user flows, and product experiences to reduce time-to-value, improve customer adoption, and create product evangelists.
+With Whatfix’s no-code editor, product teams can create, analyze, and test onboarding flows, feature launches, user flows, and product experiences to reduce time-to-value, improve customer adoption, and create product evangelists.

 3. Net MRR churn rate